 Have a general question about COVID-19?
 Call the DHEC Care Line at

-1-855-472-3432 between 8 a.m. and 6 p.m. daily.
+1-855-472-3432 between 8 a.m. and 6 p.m.
+Monday-Friday.

 What are the symptoms of COVID-19?

-People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
+People with COVID-19 have had a wide range of symptoms reported, ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
-People with these symptoms may have COVID-19:
+Symptoms of COVID-19 include but aren't limited to: